smaclell/smaclell.github.io/_drafts/avoid-finalizers.md

 We were using it for automatic clean up with only managed code.
 This was both lazy and wrong.
-Instead we should have used ``IDisposable`` and cleaned up at the end of the test.
+Instead we should have used ``IDisposable`` and cleaned up the data at the end of the test.

-We learnt a valuable lesson: **Don't use Finalizers* **
+We learnt a valuable lesson: **We didn't need Finalizers* **

 <hr />

 *I would like to thank my co-workers, Daryl, Chris, [Michael Swart][swart] and Derek, for digging into this issue with me.
-It was fun to find the eventual root cause and fix this weird issue.*
+It was fun to find the eventual root cause, fix this weird issue and learn more about Finalizers.*

 [object]: https://msdn.microsoft.com/en-us/library/system.object.finalize(v=vs.110).aspx
 [perf]: https://msdn.microsoft.com/en-us/library/ms973837.aspx#dotnetgcbasics_topic5